 However, the future of the PFS proposal was thrown into doubt March 10, 2003, by a licensing panel of NRC administrative law judges.
 The NRC panel refused to license the facility without sufficient evidence that it could withstand a crash from fighter jets based nearby.
 Developers of the proposed facility appealed to the NRC commissioners March 31, 2003.
+The U.S. Circuit Court of Appeals for the 10th Circuit on August 4, 2004, struck down several statutes that Utah had enacted to block the PFS project.

 Regulatory Requirements.
 NWPA requires that high-level waste facilities be licensed by the NRC in accordance with general standards issued by EPA.
 Under the Energy Policy Act of 1992 (P.L.
 102-486), EPA was required to write new standards specifically for Yucca Mountain.
 NWPA also requires the repository to meet general siting guidelines prepared by DOE and approved by NRC.
-Transportation of waste to storage and disposal sites is regulated by NRC and the Department of Transportation.
+Transportation of waste to storage and disposal sites is regulated by NRC and the Department of Transportation (DOT).
+Under NWPA, DOE shipments to Yucca Mountain must use NRC-certified casks and comply with NRC requirements for notifying state and local governments.
+Yucca Mountain shipments must also follow DOT regulations on routing, placarding, and safety.